Remington Model | 760 | 7600 | 76 | Forend

 Example Walnut forend made for Remington Model 76, Remington Model 7600, Remington Model 760 rifles.
 For end copied from Original Remington OEM pattern.

 Stocks are machine rough inletted unfinished with no checkering.
 Further shaping and hand detail work will still need to be completed in order to fit the receiver and barrel.
+This is for the wood only no metal parts are included.

 Item has been rubbed down with mineral spirits to enhance the grain.
 Grain patterns will also vary from the examples.
 Stocks are not finished as they may appear.
 Read more below>